 Houses up to 100 male and female students featuring double, triple and quadruple occupancy rooms with community restrooms.
-The hall features loftable beds and movable furniture.
+The hall features bed frames which can be lifted, lowered, and/or bunked and movable furniture.
 A spacious recreational second floor lounge is furnished for recreational and social activities as well as meetings and study groups.
 Wood Hall also offers a sizable kitchen space and a quiet study-focused lounge on the third floor and additional large lounge on the first floor with recreational and study areas.
 This residence hall was recently refurbished in the summer of 2018!